pezkuwichain/pezkuwi-sdk/cumulus/parachains/runtimes/assets/README.md

 # Assets Parachain

-Implementation of Asset Hub, a blockchain to support generic assets in the Polkadot and Kusama networks.
+Implementation of Asset Hub, a blockchain to support generic assets in the Pezkuwi and Kusama networks.
 Asset Hub was formerly known as "Statemint".

 Asset Hub allows users to:

-- Deploy promise-backed assets, both fungible and non-fungible, with a DOT/KSM deposit.
+- Deploy promise-backed assets, both fungible and non-fungible, with a HEZ/KSM deposit.
 - Set admin roles to manage assets and asset classes.
-- Register assets as "self-sufficient" if the Relay Chain agrees, i.e. gain the ability for an asset to justify the existence of accounts sans DOT/KSM.
+- Register assets as "self-sufficient" if the Relay Chain agrees, i.e. gain the ability for an asset to justify the existence of accounts sans HEZ/KSM.
 - Pay transaction fees using sufficient assets.
 - Transfer (and approve transfer) assets.
 - Interact with the chain via its transactional API or XCM.